Links

 Price Oracles

-OUSD uses Chainlink to secure the protocol from pricing attacks
+Chainlink secures the protocol from pricing attacks

 Stablecoin Pricing